bamr4287/bamr4287.github.io/_docs/jekyll/01-quick-start-guide.md

 ---
-title: "Quick-Start Guide"
+title: Quick-Start Guide
-permalink: /docs/quick-start-guide/
+categories:
+   - Jekyll
-excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
+excerpt: How to quickly install and setup Minimal Mistakes for use with GitHub Pages.
-last_modified_at: 2021-06-07T08:48:05-04:00
+last_modified_at: 2021-06-07T12:48:05.000Z
 redirect_from:
    - /theme-setup/
 toc: true
+lastmod: '2021-09-24T19:34:03.334Z'
 ---

 Minimal Mistakes has been developed as a [Gem-based theme](http://jekyllrb.com/docs/themes/) for easier use, and 100% compatible with GitHub Pages when used as a remote theme.